Kanhu Charan Mohanty

 Kanhu Charan Mohanty (11 August 1906 – 6 April 1994) was an Indian Odia language novelist who wrote fifty-six novels in a career spanning over six decades from 1930 to 1985.
 He is considered "one of the most popular and celebrated novelists of Odisa".
 Mohanty was awarded the Sahitya Akademi Award in 1958 for his novel, Kaa, published in 1956, and was one of the fellows of the Sahitya Akademi.
 Mohanty died on 6 April 1994 at the age of 87.

 Personal life

-Kanhu Charan Mohanty was born on 11 August 1906 in Nagabali village of Cuttack, India, to an Odia family.
+Kanhu Charan Mohanty was born on 11 August 1906 in Nagabali village of Cuttack, India, to a Karan family.
 He is an elder brother of Gopinath Mohanty (1914–91) who was also a Jnanpith Award-winning (1974) Odia novelist.
 He completed his schooling at Cuttack and joined an engineering college which he was forced to leave due to financial difficulties.
 Later, he completed his graduation from Ravenshaw College (now Ravenshaw University) in 1929.
 Mohanty joined as a clerk in Government Service and retired as a Senior Administrative Officer in 1964.
 Mohanty died on 6 April 1994 at the age of 87.